meh9/testng-system-out-printer/README.md

 A Java TestNG Listener that prints test method names, millisecond timings, and outcomes to System.out as the tests are completed.

+Currently, when running TestNG tests in e.g. Maven, nothing is printed to the console while the tests are running.
+This library simply prints the tests to System.out/stdout as they are completed.

 ## License